Advertiser Disclosure

 The Muskoka District is about 2 hours from Toronto Pearson International Airport (YYZ) by car, depending on traffic in the city and how quickly you like taking a lot of winding roads around the lakes.

-You will probably need access to a car (or a boat) to get around in Muskoka.
+You need access to a car (or a boat) to get around in Muskoka.
 Toronto Pearson has a familiar slate of car rental agencies (Avis/Budget, Dollar/Thrifty, Enterprise, Hertz, and National/Alamo) in both Terminal 1 and Terminal 3.

 Hot Tip: